MeneerTS/css_2025/README.md

 # The Bison Moo-cracy, CSS 2025
 By Balthazar Dupuy d'Angeac, Ivana Malčić, Luke Kraakman and Thijs Stessen

 A codebase for modeling the voting dynamics of bizons, either sequentially or synchronously.
-Some results can be found in the pretty plots folder and the file 'CSS final presentation.pptx' contains our slides on the topic.
+Some results can be found in the results folder and the file 'CSS final presentation.pptx' contains our slides on the topic.

 We have roughly 5-10% ‘assert’ statements inline.
 Just thought you should know. (wink wink)